AarthiAlagammai/Deploy-the-best-model-using-AzureMl/README.md

 3.Create a custom environment or use the environmnet of automl's best_run

-4.Create a score.py file used for deployment and evaluation (llllllllllll)
+4.Create a score.py file used for deployment and evaluation.
+The  score.py for the project is [here](https://github.com/AarthiAlagammai/Deploy-the-best-model-using-AzureMl/blob/master/score.ipynb)

 5.Deploy the webervice locally and make sure there are no errors